CFWLoader/Data-Structure/HashTable/README.md

 + ### I am thinking how to implement it.
 + ### This method seems useless.
 + ### But I think it's efficient for big objects.
++ ### Finally, I found out what I'm implementing is the prototype of hash mapping.

 ### PS: I simply implement the key function.
 Maybe I will implements more and use template.